Code-Institute-Submissions/KieranSweeden-fol.io/README.md

 - Log in to the account I've registered.
 - Change my account details.
 - Reset my password.
-- See the amount of portfolio licenses I have and when they were purchased.
+- See the amount of portfolio licences I have and when they were purchased.

 **Portfolio Management**